Office 365 (Outlook) - Protect Feature (Encrypted Messages)

 Then, click Encrypt Message:

-Check out the following Microsoft articles for more details on the Protect feature:
+Check out the following Microsoft articles for more details on the Encrypt feature:

 - Learn about protected messages